airq-dev/hazebot/README.md

 ## Contributing

 Contributions are very welcome.
 Please see a detailed guide to contributing [here](docs/contributing.md#Contributing).
-You can always reach us on our [Slack channel](https://join.slack.com/t/hazebot/shared_invite/zt-hoogtwy8-9yeYFKyg0MRCtyC9US0k3Q) if you'd like to get involved.
+You can always reach us on our [Slack](https://join.slack.com/t/hazebot/shared_invite/zt-hoogtwy8-9yeYFKyg0MRCtyC9US0k3Q) if you'd like to get involved.

 ## Features

 To use Hazebot, simply text your zipcode to 26AQISAFE2 or (262) 747-2332, and we will send you an alert when the air quality in your zipcode changes [categories](https://cfpub.epa.gov/airnow/index.cfm?action=aqibasics.aqi).
 Hazebot sends each user no more than one alert every two hours, and only between the hours of 8AM and 9PM.
+You can also customize your alerting preferences via SMS.

-We also support several SMS "commands":
+We also support several SMS "commands", the full list of which can be viewed in the Hazebot menu (by texting "M" to Hazebot).
-* `1`: Get details about the air quality in your zipcode, and recommendations of nearby areas with healthier air.
-* `2`: Get up-to-date metrics for your zipcode, without waiting for an alert.
-* `3`: Get info about hazebot.
-* `m`: View the hazebot menu (basically commands `1`, `2`, and `3`).
-* `u`: Unsubscribe from alerts.

 If interested, you can read about the technical implementation of Hazebot in our [architecture docs](docs/architecture.md).